-In order to successfully complete this course, all assignments must be completed at an acceptable level noted on assignment directions and rubrics.
+In order to successfully complete this course, ALL assignments must be completed at an acceptable level noted on assignment directions and rubrics.
+Any missing and/or incomplete assignment will affect the attendance/participation grade.
 Late assignments may lose credit points and may not be accepted after seven days tardy.
 In addition to the assignments described above, performance assessment will be on student's cooperation and flexibility in response to unforeseen challenges and student's ability to perform tasks using a variety of technology tools.
 Because the content of this course contributes to passage of multiple TPEs, successful completion is imperative.
 Failure to successfully complete this course will prohibit a teacher candidate from continuing in the program beyond the first semester.
 The percentage of weight of each assignment is noted next to the descriptions.
 Late assignments or assignments missing required elements receive reduced points.